Apply for a licence to self‑insure

 The Minister must first declare a corporation eligible to be granted a licence to self-insure under the SRC Act.
-A request can be sent to the Attorney General and Minister for Industrial Relations.
+A request can be sent to the Minister for Employment and Workplace Relations.

 The Department will evaluate the eligibility of the corporation and provide advice to the Minister.

 For more information on the criteria and process, see:

 - Self-insurance under the Safety, Rehabilitation and Compensation Act 1988 on the Attorney General Department’s website

 - Minister's Guidelines to assess applications for a declaration of eligibility for a self-insurance licence